 Careers – I know how to find, apply for, and get the job of my dreams.
 The three aims for carers are:

-The careers focussed curriculum has been designed to introduce a broad range of careers to students which includes the opportunity to work with several local and international companies such as PWC, Facebook, and Build Studios.
+The careers focussed curriculum has been designed to introduce a broad range of careers to students which includes the opportunity to work with several local and international companies such as PWC, Meta, Build Studios and Park Plaza.
 Using the school’s careers banks, professionals are invited in to share their personal development and to give an insight into their career.

 For further information on our careers curriculum, please click here